 West End House Camp is a modern and historic overnight camp for boys ages 8 to 15, which has two-, four-, six-, or eight-week sessions.
 One hundred and thirty campers each summer enjoy sports, waterfront, games and challenges, and meet lifelong friends.
 The camp is affordable for many, and all of the counselors are former campers.

 WINONA CAMPS FOR BOYS

 Bridgton | winonacamps.com

-A boys’ residential camp for ages 7 to 16, Winona Camp offers an exceptional trip program and waterfront activities.
-The majority of campers live in small platform tents in groups of six, which creates a wonderful sense of community.
-Activities include water sports, wilderness hikes, riding, sailing, and rock climbing.
+A boys residential camp for ages 7 to 16, Winona Camp offers an exceptional trip program and waterfront activities.
+Campers live in small platform tents in groups of six, which creates a wonderful sense of community.
+Activities include water sports, wilderness hikes, canoe trips, kayaking, riding, sailing, and rock climbing.

 Denmark | wyonegonic.com

 Wyonegonic Camp for Girls, founded in 1902, is the oldest continuously run camp for girls.
 A noncompetitive atmosphere in a beautiful lakefront setting allows campers to build confidence.
 Campers choose from a broad base of activities depending on goals and interests.
 There is particular focus on waterfront activities, outdoor skills, and wilderness trips.

 YMCA CAMP JORDAN